Top 40+ SAP CPI Interview Questions and Answers

 • It also enables the encryption and decryption of sensitive data utilizing cryptographic methods and secure communication protocols, assuring data confidentiality and integrity.

-34. Can you describe how attachments are handled in SAP CPI?
+34. Describe how attachments are handled in SAP CPI?

 Ans: